xiaozhuai/imageinfo-rs/README.md

 # imageinfo-rs

-Cross platform super fast Rust library to get image size and format without loading/decoding.
+Rust library to get image size and format without loading/decoding.

 The imageinfo don't get image format by file ext name, but infer by file header bytes and character.